 I was approached in early 2006 regarding the post of CEO of the Club as the position was to be vacated by the then incumbent who had decided to move on to other challenges.
 After considerable thought and an extensive review process I was privileged to be awarded the post and started formally in September 2006.

 I say privileged as that’s how I see it.
 The chance to change your involvement in your hobby into your job would be seen by most people in the sport as a dream.

-I turned 59 in 2017, I’m married to Dina who’s from Connecticut in the USA and we live out in Buckinghamshire with two Abyssinian cats.
+I turn 62 in 2020, I’m married to Dina who’s from Connecticut in the USA and we live out in Buckinghamshire with two Abyssinian cats.
 When the weather’s Ok I ride to work on a 1600GT.

 My previous professional life spanned the advertising industry as a Client Service Director covering advertising and direct marketing.

 - RACE ENTRIES